ivan-sincek/scrapy-scraper/README.md

 Web crawler and scraper based on Scrapy and Playwright's headless browser.

-To use the headless browser specify `-p yes` flag.
+To use the headless browser specify `-p` option.
 Browsers, unlike other standard web request libraries, have the ability to render JavaScript encoded HTML content.

-To automatically download and beautify all JavaScript files, including minified ones, specify `-d downloads` flag - where `downloads` is your desired output directory.
+To automatically download and beautify all JavaScript files, including minified ones, specify `-dir downloads` option - where `downloads` is your desired output directory.

 Resources: